GO-SHIP-Oceanography/.github/profile/README.md

 ## Usage

 Each [repository](https://github.com/orgs/GO-SHIP-Oceanography/repositories) under
-this organisation represents a single tool for use on cruise.
+this organisation represents a single tool for use on a cruise.

 The sections below contain general advice for getting set on a cruise computer.
 For a complete step-by-step guide please see the